 Integrating your POS

-WISK integrates with a number of POS systems.
-You can check out our list of POS Integrations here.
+WISK integrates with over 35 POS systems (and we're always adding more).
+You can see our list of current POS Integrations with setup instructions here.

 There are two ways to integrate your POS with WISK: